Relationship counselling with happiness as a goal

 Is staying less fearful than leaving?

 We explore what you truly want from a relationship and any barriers that prevent these needs from being met.
 These may be from your partner, however, often they are just self-limiting beliefs or feelings of not being good enough or even worthy enough of love.
-Of course these are only beliefs, they feel real but they are only your beliefs, you learned them and you can unlearn them too (if you want happiness enough!)
+Of course, these are only beliefs, they feel real but they are only your beliefs, you learned them and you can unlearn them too (if you want happiness enough!)

 What is love?

-We never know if we are really loved, sure, we can say “I feel loved by that person” however, as I said before we never know what is in our partners mind.
+We never know if we are really loved, sure, we can say “I feel loved by that person” however, as I said before we never know what is in our partner’s mind.
 Love has two aspects to it, firstly, what your partner thinks about you – and that is intensely private and personal and you don’t have access to their thoughts.
 And secondly, what they say and do which are things that you can see and hear that show evidence of their love for you.
 You may wish to read that sentence again because it is really important.

 How many times have we asked them “what are you thinking?” and they say “oh, nothing.”
-So, mostly in a relationship we are looking for evidence (by their actions and words) that they love us – and if we feel we are not getting enough attention we tend to jump to conclusions about how they feel, when all the time, we will never know how they really feel.
+So, mostly in a relationship, we are looking for evidence (by their actions and words) that they love us – and if we feel we are not getting enough attention we tend to jump to conclusions about how they feel, when all the time, we will never know how they really feel.
 You can only truly know if YOU love THEM.
 There is no way of truly knowing if they love you (think about it).
 To me, love is more about respecting and accepting your partner the way they are otherwise you are going to have to change them to make you feel better and that sounds like hard work, nobody likes being told what to do or how to behave.

 Men and women are different!

-Of course we are different, however, more fundamentally different that you might imagine, during the relationship counselling sessions I teach people the common traps men and women fall into when they assume that they both want the same thing.
+Of course, we are different, however, more fundamentally different than you might imagine, during the relationship counselling sessions I teach people the common traps men and women fall into when they assume that they both want the same thing.
 Understanding the nature of emotions, tonality, hand gestures and generally what makes each sex tick.
 Once you understand this it is so much easier to not get hooked by the comments or behaviour of your spouse as you’ll realise that those things were not meant personally, although that is how it usually feels.

 Who is talking to who?

-In any conversation there are lots of players, for example; if you are laying in bed talking to yourself, who is talking to who?
+In any conversation, there are lots of players, for example; if you are laying in bed talking to yourself, who is talking to who?
 Is me talking to myself?
 Is my mind talking to my body?
-Either way if you ask the voice to stop it doesn’t!
+Either way, if you ask the voice to stop it doesn’t!
 So who is in control?
 It is important to unravel this conundrum because as you go into conversations with your partner you’ll find that a whole cast of characters are getting involved.

 There is the voice of who you think THEY should be and what THEY should do (according to your beliefs about them).
 Then there is the voice of who YOU think YOU should be and how YOU would like to be seen by others, and if that’s not enough there are the little characters in our mind the judge, the victim, the hero fixer, the pleaser all trying to talk at the same time.
 And your partner has the same bunch of voices in their head.
 Who is talking to who?
 Is your pleaser talking to their victim?
 Are they let down because you didn’t live up their expectation of who you SHOULD be (in their mind)?
 I teach you how to break this down and end unnecessary emotional drama and conflict.
 Learning new forms of listening and communicating is a key aspect of this form of relationship counselling.